haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 __Note:__ Don't forget to adapt your keyword vocabulary to the programming language you're researching.

-<ins>Following user input using bottom up and top down approaches -</ins>
+<ins>Following user input using bottom-up and top-down approaches -</ins>
 <br />
 This strategy is based on the functionality of web applications, which rely on user input and are controlled by it in order to work appropriately.
 For example, variables like `$_GET`, `$_POST`, `$_COOKIE`, and `$_REQUEST` are commonly used.

+The bottom-up and top-down approaches is based on the concepts of `sink` and `source` terms.
+The former refer to any part of the program that may be influenced by external data, while the latter refer any input or external data that enters a system."

 ### The Power of Tools